opendp/opendp/docs/source/getting-started/examples/polars-quantiles.rst

             :start-after: margin-domain
             :end-before: /margin-domain

-Now we'll use this same information, but instead of preparing an OpenDP domain, we'll create an empty Polars `LazyFrame <https://docs.pola.rs/py-polars/html/reference/lazyframe/index.html>`_.
-We won't be storing data in this LazyFrame:
+If the grouping keys are public information, you can specify this in the input domain by setting `public_info="keys"`.
+If the size of each partition is public information as well, then you can set `public_info="lengths"` instead, as shown above.

+The OpenDP Library constructs a Measurement by reading the query plan in a Polars `LazyFrame <https://docs.pola.rs/py-polars/html/reference/lazyframe/index.html>`_.
+A Measurement will only be returned if the plan can be broken down into a chain of stable and private computations.

-Instead we'll use it to keep track of the steps of our analysis, and then pass it back to OpenDP for evaluation.
+To specify the query plan, start with an empty Polars LazyFrame: we'll use it to keep track of the computations you want to run on your data.

 Sums and means
 --------------

-Let's first look at the calculation of differentially private sums and means.
+Let's first release differentially private sums and means.
 Note the use of ``dp`` to access differentially private extensions to Polars.

 .. tab-set::